ChihabTemsamani/TEA-BOT/README.md

 Example: the copypasta script is stored in copypasta.py, containting the function copypastascript, and stated in the commands list as copypasta.
 Following this naming scheme, commands can be essentially dynamically added to the bot.
 This allows less messy development and easier repairs and containment should a command bug out.

 # Copypasta
- The copypasta files are stored in the copypasta.py file where the copypasta name in the cpname variable shares the same index value as the pasta itself in the cptext variable.
+ The copypasta files are stored in the copypasta_content.py file where the copypasta name in the cpname variable shares the same index value as the pasta itself in the cptext variable.
+ If supplied with Reddit API keys the bot can automatically pull copypastas from Reddit, and the bot will automatically split the text by its spaces into <2000 character messages for Discord.